 If the location of your missing tooth prevents a bridge from being an option, other repairs will need to be considered, like dental implants.
 Your smile goals will play a big part in guiding us toward the best restoration for your smile.

 Find out whether your missing teeth can be replaced with a dental bridge and learn about all possible tooth restorations at Dentistry for Life.
 Allow us the privilege of restoring your smile to its proper strength and beauty.
-Contact our dental office in Center City to schedule your appointment.

 Philadelphia dentist offers saturday and sunday appointments.